tytydraco/yessleep/out/The_Nestor_Family_Are_Awake.md

 Jumping to my feet, I nodded at my mother.
 She wasn’t smiling as usual, her expression frozen into permanent impatience.
 She did smile, but it was rare.
 Mother only smiled when either of us reported getting closer to Connor Aisling.
 We had all worked hard to get to know the family.
 Mom gifted them casserole and freshly made pies, dad befriended Connor’s father through their mutual job, and my siblings and got close to him at school.
 In Mother’s hands was a casserole.
 The smell gathered in my nose and throat.
 It smelled wonderful.
 I did notice the sauce looked thicker than usual.

 Was mother trying a new a recipe?
 I hoped so.
+"Wendy, darling," Mom spoke in a soft breath.

 “Did you invite Connor Aisling to dinner like I asked?”